 Remember it have absolutely nothing to do with you.

-The fear is often much worse than what's really going to happen.
-The most sensitive and authentic topics are often the ones which gets most support and loving feedback.
+The fear is often much worse than what’s really going to happen.
+The most sensitive and authentic topics are often the ones who get the most support and loving feedback.

 When I did the interview in 2008, my mother report me to the police for defamation.
 The police then asked my mother if she was sure she wanted to report me, because if it turned out I was right in my statements of domestic violence, she would be the one ending up in jail.
 That was the end of that story.

 When I receive negative feedback on my stories, I always remind myself of my WHY.
 For every story I share, for every speak I give, for every article I write, for every interview I give, do I have a higher purpose.